abo-abo/hydra/README.md

 (setq hydra-is-helpful t)
 ```

-In that case, you'll get a hint in the echo area consisting of current Hydra's heads.
+This is the default setting.
+In this case, you'll get a hint in the
+echo area consisting of current Hydra's base comment and heads.
+You
-You can even add comments to the heads like this:
+can even add comments to the heads like this:

 ```
-(defvar hydra-example-text-scale
-  '(("g" text-scale-increase "zoom in")
+(defhydra hydra-zoom (global-map "<f2>")
+  "zoom"
+  ("g" text-scale-increase "in")
-    ("l" text-scale-decrease "zoom out"))
+  ("l" text-scale-decrease "out"))
-  "A two-headed hydra for text scale manipulation.")
 ```

-With this, you'll see `hydra: [g]: zoom in, [l]: zoom out.` in your
+With this, you'll see `zoom: [g]: in, [l]: out.` in your echo area,
-echo area, once the zoom Hydra becomes active.
+once the zoom Hydra becomes active.